 Have a Zoom-ready background

-I do a lot of Zoom meetings during my work hours, so I invested in a good background in my home office.
+I do a lot of Zoom meetings during my work hours, so I invested in a good webcam backdrop in my home office.
 There are easy do-it-yourself and inexpensive ways to add a little something to your blank white walls, but the most important part is that it needs to look professional.